rails-girls-summer-of-code/summer-of-code/conferences.md

 People will love that.
 Most conference organizers can reserve a special, short slot for you and they will do their best to support you with your talk.
 And it will be a fantastic experience for yourself, too.
-When Debbie spontaneously gave a short lightning at Euruko in Athens in front of a 700 people audience, she was super nervous, but also did incredibly well.
-Everyone noticed how brave it was for her to do this and she was the proudest person ever afterwards.
+When one of our Berlin Rails Girls students spontaneously gave a short lightning at Euruko in Athens in front of a 700 people audience, she was super nervous, but also did incredibly well.
+Everyone noticed how brave it was for her to do this and she received an amazing applause for it.
+Afterwards she was the proudest person ever :)

 This is also an opportunity to give back to the program and especially our fantastic sponsors who deserve getting this kind of attention.